 Juneau, Alaska, is the most unusual state capital!
-You can’t drive there — This charming little port is accessible only by air or sea.
+You can’t drive there—this charming little port is accessible only by air or sea.

 Juneau is located at the northern end of Alaska’s Inside Passage, with its back to a steep set of mountains and vast tracts of roadless wilderness.

-A gold strike in the aptly named Gold Creek led to the town’s formation back in 1880.
+A gold strike in the aptly named Gold Creek led to the town’s formation in 1880.
 The creek is still there, running straight along the fringe of downtown.

-That’s only scratching the surface of the third-largest city in Alaska, and one of the oldest settlements in the region.
+That’s only scratching the surface of the third-largest city in Alaska and one of the oldest settlements in the region.
 In this Juneau Cruise Port guide and information, I put together everything you need to know before planning your visit.
 Enjoy your trip!

 Pier location